flareshmoney/flareshUI/README.md

 + Moved top Spectator Tournament more to the center to compensate for the smaller matchstatus
 + Moved PL UI slighty downwards
 + Removed reason for winning on the win panel as it caused several minor issues.

-# Known Issues:
-+ Slight visibility issues on mp_winlimit.
-+ Pyro jetpack meter not being on the same ypos.
-+ Some hudelements being 1 pixel off.
-+ [Unknown] Being displayed where the map name should be.
-+ Respawn timer colliding with other hud elements

 # Every changelog from V1.0a to V2.0a